 - Vagus Nerve Stimulation - The Nervana really helps me get calm before bed.

-- Valerian - Works well but leaves me hungover.
+- Valerian - Works well, but leaves me kind of hungover.

 - Vitamin B1 - Thiamin seems to calm down some anxiety.